Practice Areas

 Drug Charge Lawyer in Cincinnati, OH

-Don’t let a drug charge define your life.
-Call LHA at (513) 338-1890 to schedule a free consultation.
+Don't let a drug charge define your life.
+Call (513) 338-1890to schedule a free consultation with LHA.

 Scroll for more information

-Ohio’s Controlled Substance Schedule
+Ohio’s Controlled Substance Schedules

 First, Ohio categorizes illegal and prescription substances into five schedules.
 Where the drug in your case falls within these schedules determines the level of the offense.